cedricbahirwe/cedricbahirwe.github.io/README.md

 ## 🔐 Future Features:

+- Light/Dark Mode Implementation
 - Build a stable version of the website with a modern technology/framework (thinking of `React` for front-end)
-- Light/Dark Mode Implementation
-- Mobile Responsiveness

 ## Contribute